paigemoody/visual-scout/README.md

 3. Determine [which model](https://platform.openai.com/docs/models) you want to use and update your .env to reflect your choice.
 I'd reccomend starting with `gpt-4o-mini` because it works reasonably well and is significantly cheaper (especially important if you'll be processing a lot of videos!).

-4. Extract visual content by running: `python3 -m visual_scout.extract_visual_content`
+4. Extract visual content using the CLI by running: `visual-scout generate-labels --open-ai-key=<your API key>`

+    - Optional additional arg `--open-ai-model` if you want to specify a model.
+The default is `gpt-4o-mini`
     - This will send the grids produced in the previous step to OpenAI along with a prompt which asks it to return a json object containing everything it sees in the video.
     - The output is:
         - An individual json file containing the visual elements for one individual grid file, and